slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 1) Do networking and listen.
 It's not about how great you are in your wildest dreams.
 2) Deliver a little bit more than expected.
 That'll help to get you some recommendations.
-3) Don't follow every new tech stack, framework whatsoever hype.
-Choose your toolchain where you are feeling comfortable with.
 4) Raise your hourly rate.
 There's nothing wrong with it, if you're doing a great job based on past projects.
 5) Say "No" to nasty, time consuming and time wasting clients.
 6) Build your own brand to be proud of.

 - give where you are naturally good
-- quick to start but not the first

 - failing business -> fire 60% top managers (ricardo semler) process of asking 3 whys is a row -> the first why is easy to answer